International Debit Cards: What are the best options in the US?

 What is an international debit card?

 International debit cards work much like your regular debit card, but provide features which are particularly useful when spending in foreign currencies.
-You’ll be able to use your card to make payments in person, often with contactless and mobile payment functions, to pay online and to make ATM withdrawals overseas.

 There are several different types of international debit cards available for customers based in the US, which we’ll look at in more detail a little later.